liwuqi/dockerfly/README.md

 * start the container by dockerfly:

-    * create a config file: `dockerfly gen centos6_sshd.json`, modify to:
+    * create a config file: `dockerflyctl gen centos6_sshd.json`, modify to:

     ```
     [